Chart Color Schemes

 An assessment of population growth drivers in Stirling reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and uses the SA State Government's Regional/LGA projections by age category for areas not covered by this data or for years post-2032.
-Based on these projections, Stirling is expected to experience a population increase just below the median of statistical areas analysed by AreaSearch, with an anticipated expansion of 319 persons to reach approximately 3,523 residents by 2041.
-This projected growth reflects a total gain of around 9.5% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are used, released in 2023 based on 2021 data.
+Future demographic trends suggest a population increase just below the national median for Stirling (SA) statistical area to reach 3,464 persons by 2041.
+This reflects an increase of 11.3% over the 17 years.

 Frequently Asked Questions - Population